How to Get an Upwork Identity Verification Badge

 2. Complete a video verification call

 – For the verification call, make sure that you have a working webcam and microphone.
 The call should take less than ten minutes.

-I researched what the Upwork agents usually ask and came up with these: Full name, Government ID used, Upwork email address, information about your contracts if you are working full time or part-time, name of your current clients and what do you do for them, etc. The questions are not always the same per Upwork Agent and freelancers.
+I researched what the Upwork agents usually ask and came up with the following – Full name, Government ID used, Upwork email address, information about your contracts if you are working full time or part-time, name of your current clients and what do you do for them, etc. The questions are not always the same per Upwork Agent and freelancers.

 So, before the call, I prepared everything.
 I made sure that my webcam and headphone are working, my ID is with me in case they asked for it, and visited my profile to review the contracts that I have.
 Then, I clicked the link on the Action Required notification to get started.